amplience/amplience-sfcc-composable-commerce/docs/amplience/automation.md

 Take the media from `amplience/media` and upload to your [Amplience Media Hub](https://ondemand.amplience.com) and publish.

+For any videos uploaded, you will need to assign [Video Transcoding Profiles](https://amplience.com/developers/docs/user-guides/assets/video/).
+240p, 480p & 720p profiles are enabled on your account by default.
+Simply add the profiles to the video and once completed publish the video.

 > WARNING!
 If this is not done before importing content, you'll get errors when running the application

 ## Content import